The Limbaugh Institute for Advanced Conservative Studies.

 I'm Paul W. Smith.

-What what is uh is uh are you upset with something here?
+Are you upset with something here?

 Hi, Paul.

-And one of the statements he made at the end of his little presentation about the book was your enemy is the Christian right.
+And one of the statements he made at the end of his little presentation about the book was, your enemy is the Christian right.

 No, I never said that.